red-sayed/DiffieHellman/README.md

  \_____/   \_____/
 ```

-So, you have successfully traced the 'fingered-edition' DiffieHellman, but we're here for something much more difficult and interesting, you're here for education, not for code, doesn't it? ;) <br/><br/>
+So, you have successfully traced the _'fingered-edition'_ _DiffieHellman_, but we're here for something much more difficult and interesting, you're here for education, not for code, doesn't it? ;) <br/><br/>

 I'm joking, it's 'safed' by MIT Licence, it's fully your's. <br/><br/>

 Let's get back to the funny math.
 Let's describe it by steps I drew before:

 * 1.)
 It's like 0 position, needn't to describe it.
-Just getting a 'Prime number', base number(it's named 'g') and getting some random keys.
+Just getting a _'Prime number'_, base number(it's named _'g'_) and getting some random keys.
 ```C
 P = -1; // Just getting the max value.
 g = 3;  // Base number, in fact, it's better to use 2.
 ```
-Yeah, we're working with exponent, because it's 'easy' to calculate it but it's difficult to get sqrt from that.
+Yeah, we're working with exponent, because it's _'easy'_ to calculate it but it's difficult to get sqrt from that.
 * 2.-3.)
 We're calculating our public keys with the following formulas:
 ```C
 A = g**a mod P // For Alice.